Instructions for modifying/creating a SIP Server Table entry are below. To add a SIP Server table, see Managing SIP Server Tables.

 Enables Registration (and Unregistration) Requests to be staggered by one second if more than one Contact Registrant entry is in the Contact table.
 This field is visible only when Contact Registration Table is set to a configuration other than None.
 Valid entry: True (registration requests are staggered) or False (registration requests are not staggered).
 Default entry: False.
 When Stagger Registration is set to True, the maximum number of contact registrant entries configured should not exceed 500.
 If more than 500 are entered in configuration, they will be dropped and an ERROR trace is generated.

 In 401 message, when stale = false, this field enables the SBC to either set the failed retry timer and re-attempt to send Register with same credentials at expiration (True) or not resend a Register with the same credentials (False).
-This field is available when a Remote Authorization is selected.

 Specifies the method to monitor server.